CenterForDigitalHumanities/glossing-entries/CONTRIBUTING.md

 git clone https://github.com/CenterForDigitalHumanities/glossing-entries.git glossing
 ```

+You will notice a `properties.json` located in the root folder.
+It is staged to deploy the app for development (not as production).
+Please keep it that way.
+We will stage your changes for production upstream.

 That's all you need!
 Now start up your web server.
 If you used the example above access the app at http://localhost/glossing.

 ## 🎉 Ready to Start Contributing!